 For your convenience, we list our best whale watching tips.

-Book the cruise on the internet.
-Don't let yourself to be overcharged on the stalls.
+Book a cruise on the internet.
+Don't let yourself be overcharged in the stalls.
 On the internet, you can compare prices easier and you don't need to decide right away which cruise to choose.

-There is an eternal spring in the Madeira but the spring is not always warm.
-The sea may be cool during the winter time and even though the sun is shining, you may feel cold.
-So take a warm shirt and a jacket with.
-In the summer time, it is warmer.
+There is an eternal spring in Madeira but the spring is not always warm.
+The sea may be cool during the wintertime and even though the sun is shining, you may feel cold.
+So take a warm shirt and a jacket with you.
+In the summertime, it is warmer.
 Some cruises include also an option to swim in the sea if the weather is suitable.

-Don't be afraid having nausea.
-That may happen to anyone but we still recommend you to have the cruise.
+Don't be afraid of having nausea.
+That may happen to anyone but we still recommend you to experience a great whale watching cruise.
 There are a few ways to decrease the risk.

 Have a meal a few hours before the cruise but don't eat too much.
 Don't consume alcohol but prefer pure water.
 On the boat, do not move too much.
-Stay outside the cabin and keep your eyes focused to the horizon line.
-With these simple tips, the risk of getting motion sick becomes much lower.
-The cruise of Atlantic Pearl Catamaran we took had a bed located at lower floors in addition to some cushioned spaces where passengers can lie down when feeling bad.
+Stay outside the cabin and keep your eyes focused on the horizon line.
+With these simple tips, the risk of getting motion sickness becomes much lower.
+The cruise of Atlantic Pearl Catamaran we took had a bed located on lower floors in addition to some cushioned spaces where passengers could lie down when feeling bad.

 Whales and Dolphins are faster than your reactions.
 Take many photos.
-By taking 100 photos we are quite sure there will be a few good shots too.
-You get better photos with a camera with an optical zoom.
-Mobile phone cameras are good too but their zoom function in often insufficient.
+By taking 100 photos, we are quite sure there will be a few good shots too.
+You get better photos with a camera with optical zoom.
+Mobile phone cameras are good too but their zoom function is typically insufficient.
 Take your best camera with!

-Madeira is one of the best locations to have a whale watching cruise.
+Madeira is one of the best locations to have a whale-watching cruise.
 The odds to see whales are high and a cruise without whales is still a lovely experience.
-Visiting Madeira without cruise on the sea leaves you to miss something.
+Visiting Madeira without a cruise on the sea leaves you to miss something.

-If you are worried about getting motion sick, we recommend you to prepare better.
-Even though we had a little nausea, we would do the cruise again.
-We wish someone would have warned us beforehand so we could have prepared better.
+If you are worried about getting motion sickness, we recommend you prepare better.
+Even though we had little nausea, we would do the cruise again.
+We wish someone would have warned us so we could have prepared better.